jon-stewart/replicaters/README.md

 X86 would have had 'sub <reg>,6'...
 I haven't been able to google an explanation for this.

-This means the delta offset trick doesn't work with x64 assembly..
-To get around this I am returning to x86 asm.
+This means the delta offset trick doesn't work with x64 assembly.
+Nasm leaves the label addressing to the linker.

+Solution - run it through LD with -Ttext 0 and then strip the text section!

 ####CLONE_VM: